-Suppliers must have documented approval prior All proposed changes with any potential impact to shipping any material or product for which a on design or the manufacturing process (including deviation from specification is required. changes at your sub-Suppliers) must be submitted to the appropriate Magna Division(s) for approval, Initial shipment of all modified product, following prior to implementation.
-Suppliers are not implementation of the approved deviation, must authorized to make changes without documented, be clearly identified as directed by the appropriate written approval from Magna.
-Supplier must ensure Magna Division. that all supporting documentation is updated accordingly and may be subject to a PPAP/VDA submission.
+All proposed changes with any potential impact on design or the manufacturing process (including changes at your sub-suppliers) must be submitted to the appropriate Magna Division(s) for approval, in writing, prior to implementation.
+Suppliers are not authorized to make changes without documented, written approval from Magna.
+Supplier must ensure that all supporting documentation is updated accordingly and may be subject to a PPAP/VDA submission.

-Changes impacting legal requirements of chemical substances (e.g. REACH, ELV Directive, Global Automotive Declarable Substances List, etc.) on any A primary focus of Magna's Customers is expenses supplied products, shall be submitted in a timely attributed to product performance after vehicle manner via the IMDS system.
-Submissions must be sale.
-Financial liability associated with warranty is on a complete and correct Material Data Sheet. increasingly significant as consumer awareness Deviation approvals by Magna must be documented improves and OEM Customers extend warranty and approved in the format used by the procuring coverages.
-Division(s) and are limited to a determined quantity of parts or duration of shipment.
+Changes impacting legal requirements of chemical substances (e.g., REACH, ELV Directive, Global Automotive Declarable Substances List, etc.) on any supplied products, shall be submitted in a timely manner via the IMDS system.
+Submissions must be on a complete and correct Material Data Sheet.

+Deviation approvals by Magna must be documented and approved in the format used by the procuring Division(s) and are limited to a determined quantity of parts or duration of shipment.
 Requests must be made in advance and with ample time for implementation, if approved.
 Suppliers will be required to build and maintain sufficient inventories of parts, as determined by Magna, to support any changes and required approvals.